37 Fundraising Options for Global Mental Health

 Few micro-finance organizations:

-18. Kiva, Small Loans that change lives, USA
+36. Kiva, Small Loans that change lives, USA

 Kiva is a non-profit organization with a mission to connect people through lending to alleviate poverty.
-Leveraging the internet and a worldwide network of microfinance institutions, Kiva lets individuals lend as little as $25 to help create opportunity around the world.
+Leveraging the internet and a worldwide network of microfinance institutions, Kiva lets individuals lend as little as $25 (or more) to help create opportunity around the world.

 You can apply for a loan via one of Kiva’s 219 fieldpartners.

-19. Zidisha, Helping entrepreneurship take root, anywhere, USA
+37. Zidisha, Helping entrepreneurship take root, anywhere, USA

 Zidisha is the first peer-to-peer microlending service to offer direct interaction between lenders and borrowers across the international wealth divide.
 They ‘eliminate the middleman, ensuring that entrepreneurs’ profits stay right where they belong – in their communities’.